Quantum imaging: Quantum imaging methods

 Another type of quantum imaging is called quantum metrology, or quantum sensing.
-This process essentially is method that achieves higher levels of accuracy than classical optics.
-It takes advantage of quanta (individual packets of energy) to create units of measurement.
+The goal of these processes is to achieve higher levels of accuracy than equivalent measurements from classical optics.
+They take advantage of quantum properties of individual particles or quantum systems to create units of measurement.
 By doing this, quantum metrology enhances the limits of accuracy beyond classical attempts.

 Photonics

 In photonics and quantum optics, quantum sensors are often built on continuous variable systems, i.e., quantum systems characterized by continuous degrees of freedom such as position and momentum quadratures.
 The basic working mechanism typically relies on using optical states of light which have squeezing or two-mode entanglement.
 These states are particularly sensitive to record physical transformations that are finally detected by interferometric measurements.

-In Practice
+In practice

-Absolute Photon Sources
+Absolute photon sources

 Many of the procedures for executing quantum metrology require certainty in the measurement of light.
 An absolute photon source is knowing the origin of the photon which helps determine which measurements relate for the sample being imaged.
 The best methods for approaching an absolute photon source is through spontaneous parametric down-conversion (SPDC).
 Coincidence measurements are a key component for reducing noise from the environment by factoring in the amount of the incident photons registered with respect to the photon number.
-However, this not a perfected system as error can still exist through inaccurate detection of the photons.
+However, this is not a perfected system as error can still exist through inaccurate detection of the photons.